 As regulated mobile sports betting apps continue to emerge across the country, the newest state to enter the market will be Arizona.

 In April 2021, Arizona Gov. Doug Ducey signed sports betting into law in the state.
 The months since have been spent finalizing licenses and regulations for the market.
-Upon its launch, Arizona will allow 20 online sports betting licenses, split between the state’s professional sports teams and federally recognized tribes.
+Upon its launch, the State will allow 20 Arizona online sports betting licenses, split between the state’s professional sports teams and federally recognized tribes.

 Assuming the state government can finalize all the remaining regulation details, prospective bettors in Arizona will be able to place mobile bets on their favorite sporting events Sept.
 9.